Computational methods for large-scale inverse problems: a survey on hybrid projection methods: General problem setup and background

 \subsection{Iterative regularization methods}

 Next we describe iterative regularization, where an iterative method is used to approximate the solution of the \emph{unregularized} least-squares problem,

 and early termination of the iterative process results in a regularized solution.
-We focus on projection methods where the underlying concept is to constrain the solution to lie in a $k$-dimensional subspace spanned by the (typically orthonormal) columns of some matrix $\bfV_k = $, where $\bfv_i\in \bbR^n$.
+We focus on projection methods where the underlying concept is to constrain the solution at the $k$th iteration to lie in a $k$-dimensional subspace spanned by the (typically orthonormal) columns of some matrix $\bfV_k = $, where $\bfv_i\in \bbR^n$.
 That is, the regularized solution is given as

 We are interested in projection methods using Krylov subspaces \cite{saad2003iterative}.
 Given $\bfC\in \bbR^{n\times n}$ and $\bfd\in \bbR^n$, a Krylov subspace is defined as